 The size is amazing and you can’t beat it.
 It is light too.
 Those are the advantages.
 The disadvantages are more, however.
 First I already mentioned the high price.
 For most people, it will be out of reach.
 I could only afford a low-capacity one which wasn’t enough for my needs.
 Second, the efficiency is lower than other panels.
 It can’t compete with larger arrays and newer technology.
 So it’s kind of a frozen-in-time product, which limits its usefulness to me.
 Finally, the purpose of an emergency pack is to be able to grab all of your essentials and go.
 It will provide great emergency power for a smartphone/laptop which in a true emergency is all that I need.

 Am I sorry I bought it?
 No. I wanted to try out different panels and I did.
 Now I know for sure what works for me.
 I am not upset at the 60 or 120 panels I bought either.
-I gave the 60W to a friend, and I use the 120 panel everyday currently.
+I gave the 60W to a friend, and I use the 120 panels every day currently.
 I am currently testing a 95W panel and will write an update once I have some more experience with it.

 The portable folding panels are just amazing.
 I love them, and I think they are my future.
 Since I live in an apartment, being able to hang one out the window and collect solar is just wonderful.
-Then I save that money as I use it for my personal needs.
+Then I save that money and use it for my personal needs.